amritpandey23/ask_your_data/README.md

-# Insights generation tool using GenAI
+# Simple insight generation tool using GenAI

 > Caution: This is a hobby project!
 The code is poorly rewritten.